Trump family: Children

-Trump has five children from three marriages: Don Jr., Ivanka, and Eric Trump with Ivana Trump; Tiffany Trump with Marla Maples; and Barron Trump with Melania Trump.
+Trump has five children from three marriages: Don Jr., Ivanka, and Eric Trump with Ivana Trump; Tiffany Trump with Marla Maples; and Barron with Melania Trump.

 First marriage

 Donald Jr., Ivanka, and Eric are Trump's three eldest children, from his first marriage with Ivana Trump.

 Prior to the election, each of the siblings held the title of executive vice president at the Trump Organization.
 During the campaign, they served as surrogates for their father on national news programs.
 Following Trump's election victory, all three were named to the presidential transition team.

 Following the inauguration, Donald Jr. and Eric took charge of the family's real estate empire.
 Ivanka moved to Washington, D.C., with her husband Jared Kushner, who was appointed to a senior White House advisory position.